 Minister of Agriculture Lana Popham and Minister of Emergency Management and Climate Readiness Kelly Greene visited.
 It was an honour to host our elected officials and demonstrate out priorities for food security and sustainability.

 While settler-colonialism disrupted First Nations’ connection to their land, Kymberlee is working to restore Musqueam foodways while building new ones in line with principles of sustainability and reciprocity.
-We’re grateful to listen and learn from her!

 “We used to come here to fish, now we come here with our kids and work the land and access local food.
 The relationship with the land has changed, but it’s still there,” – Kimberly Stogan, Musqueam First Nation Land-based Healing Coordinator